 Feature vectors are extracted from the final convolutional layer of the Wav2Vec2 model (from here out referred to as FeatureStates).
 Since the feature embeddings have variable lengths corresponding to the varying durations of the audio recordings, we applied mean pooling to standardise the representation for each recording.

-\textbf{OpenSMILE} is an open-source feature extraction toolkit \citep{eyben_opensmile_2010}.
-In this study, we extract the eGeMAPSv02 feature set, which comprises 88 features, including low-level descriptors (frequency, amplitude, and spectral parameters), temporal features, and cepstral parameters \citep{eyben_geneva_2016}.
+\textbf{OpenSMILE} is an open-source feature extraction toolkit \cite{eybenOpenSMILEMunichVersatile2010}.
+In this study, we extract the eGeMAPSv02 feature set, which comprises 88 features, including low-level descriptors (frequency, amplitude, and spectral parameters), temporal features, and cepstral parameters \cite{eybenGenevaMinimalisticAcoustic2016}.

 \textbf{Mel frequency cepstral coefficients (MFCC)} are derived from audio using fast Fourier transforms and Mel filtering.
 In this work, we extract 20 MFCC coefficients per recording.
 Since the length of the extracted MFCCs varies with the duration of the audio, we standardized the arrays by trimming those exceeding the average length and applying zero-padding to shorter ones.
 Finally, the standardized arrays were flattened before being input into the system.